Sam-Belliveau/ece-4760-final-project/2-high-level-design.md

 ## 2.5 Intellectual Property Landscape

 Time-difference-of-arrival localization with cross-correlation is a long-standing, public-domain DSP technique.
 While specific microphone array patents exist, our breadboard layout and algorithms are original or derived from public-domain sources.
-We use no proprietary IP, no Altera/Intel cores, and abide by open-source licenses for any third-party code.